SpriteKitAlliance/SKTileMapExample/README.md

 #SKTileMapExample
-SKTileMapExample is a simple top down example of using Apple’s new SKATileMap API with an analog touch controller.
+SKTileMapExample is a simple top down example of using Apple’s new SKTileMap API with an analog touch controller.

 ![SKTileMapExample Preview](Documentation/preview.gif)